josh-lauer/ruby-net-http-instrumentation/README.md

 `instrument` takes optional parameters:
 - `tracer`: the OpenTracing tracer to use to trace requests.
 Default: OpenTracing.global_tracer
-- `ignore_request`: a bool or block to determine whether or not a given request
+- `ignore_request`: a bool or block to determine whether or not a given request.
+Takes request object as a parameter to the block
 - `status_code_errors`: an array of `Net::HTTPResponse` classes that should have error tags added.
 Default: `[ ::Net::HTTPServerError ]`

 `ignore_requests` should be configured to avoid tracing requests from the tracer